-Seven Tips for a Successful harvest
+Seven Tips for a Successful Cannabis Harvest

 While many cannabis growers treat harvest like the final stage of cultivation, it is far from the end.
 Careful attention to processing, drying and curing at the end of the crop cycle is what elevates your flower from shaggy homegrow to connoisseur-grade cannabis.
-Here are a few pointers for getting the most out of harvest.
+Here are a few pointers for getting the most out of your cannabis harvest.

-Tip 1: Timing is everything.
+Tip 1: Timing is everything for cannabis harvest.

 The first, and perhaps most important, aspect of harvesting cannabis is knowing exactly when to start chopping down the ladies.
 A precision harvest is essential for potent cultivation.
 Growers must be very careful not to cut down plants that are not yet at the pinnacle of resin production, but they must also be wary of cutting plants too late—at a time when THC production has curtailed and resin glands begin to degrade.